-A. Proposals - The Board of Directors recommends you vote FOR all no 1.
-Election of Directors. nees listed in Proposal 1 and FOR proposal 2, 3, 4, 5 and 6.
-1. Election of Directors.
-FOR AGAINST ABSTAIN 01 Joseph M. Hogan 04 04 George J. Morrow 02 Joseph Lacob 05 Thomas M. Prescot 03 C. Raymond Larkin, Jr. 06 Andrea L. Saia A AMENDMENT OF APPOINTMENT OF INDEPENDENT REGISTERED PUBLIC ACCOUNTANTS: Proposal to ratify the appointment, of PricewaterbouseCoopers LLP as Align Technology, this singenerident registered public accountants for the fiscal year ending December 31, 2016.
-FOR Address Change/Comments: (If you noted Please indicate if you B. Authorized Signatures - This section must be completed for your vot counted. - Date and Sign Below Date any Address Changes and/or Comments plan to attend this meeti above, please mark box.)
-Signature (Joint Owners) Please sign exactly as your name(s) appears hereon.
-When signing as executor, administrator, or other fiduciary, please give full title as such Join should each sign personally.
-All holders must lign.
-If a corporation or par please sign in full corporate or partnership name, by authorized officer. attorney, t owners PLEASE DETACH ALONG PERFORATE LINE AND MAIL IN THE ENVELOPE PROVIDED.
+A. Proposals - The Board of Directors recommends you vote FOR all nominees listed in Proposal 1 and FOR proposal 2, 3, 4, 5 and 6.
+Election of Directors.
+FOR AGAINST ABSTA N FOR AGAINST ABSTAIN FOR AGAINST ABSTAIN 01 Joseph M. Hogan 04 George J. Morrow 07 Greg J. Santora 02 Joseph Lacob 05 Thomas M. Prescott 08 Warren S. Thaler 03 C. Raymond Larkin, Jr. ☐ ☐ ☐ 06 Andrea L. Saia 2.
+RATIFICATION OF APPOINTMENT OF INDEPENDENT REGISTERED PUBLIC ACCOUNTANTS: Proposal to ratify the appointment of PricewaterhouseCoopers LLP as Align Technology, Inc.'s independent registered public accountants for the fiscal year ending December 31, 2016.
+FOR AGAINST ABSTAIN 3.
+ADVISORY VOTETO APPROVE NAMED EXECUTIVE OFFICER COMPENSATION.
+FOR AGAINST ABSTAIN 4.
+AMENDMENT OF ARTICLE V OF OUR AMENDED AND RESTATE CERTIFICATE (REQUIREMENT FOR STOCKHOLDER REMOVAL OF A DIRECTOR.
+FOR AGAINST ABSTAIN 5.
+AMENDMENT TO OUR AMENDED AND RESTATED CERTIFICATE (INCORPORATION TO ELIMINATE THE SUPPER MAJORITY VOTE RESTOCKHOLDER REMOVAL OF A DIRECTOR.
+FOR AGAINST ABSTAIN 3.
+ADVISORY VOTETO APPROVE NAMED EXECUTIVE OFFICER COMPENSATION.
+FOR AGAINST ABSTAIN 4.
+AMENDMENT OF ARTICLE V OF OUR AMENDED AND RESTATE CERTIFICATE (INCORPORATION TO ELIMINATE THE SUPPER MAJORITY VOTE RESTOCKHOLDER REMOVAL OF A DIRECTOR.
+OR CAUSE" CTOR.
+N ICATE OF OTE REQUIR REMENT FOR 6.
+APPROVE AMENDED AND RESTAT ED 20 05 INCENTIVE PLAN. ☐ FOR ☐ AGAINST ☐ ABSTAIN B. Authorized Signatures - This section must be completed for your vote to be counted. - Date and Sign Below r vote to be Date - Signati ure Address Change/Comments: (If you noted any Address Changes and/or Comments Please indicate if you plan to attend this meeting g 🗆 Signati ure above, please mark box.)
+(Joint Owners) CONTROL NUMBER executo should r, administra each sign pe as your name(s) appears he tor, or other fiduciary, please g ersonally.
+All holders must sig rporate or partnership name, b give full tit n.
+If a co le as such. rporation or Joint owners partnership,

+▲ PLEASE DETACH ALONG PERFORATED LINE AND MAIL IN THE ENVELOPE PROVIDED. ▲